 While Pi is a constant, it’s also supposedly irrational.
 Let me tell you what’s irrational.
 When they told me I had to lose weight six months after moving to Canada!
 First she ups and moves and takes me out of my comfort zone to a new country.
 I became an indoor cat and shared my space with a drooling hound.
 Then I ended up falling in love with my food and eventually I reached a weight of almost 16lbs.
 The cherry on the pie was when she posted an embarrassing photo of me on Facebook, comparing me to a gourd!
 Yes, the circumference of my tubby belly that resembled a gourd, remained so for a long time.
 I tried all the gimmicks in the book, from feeding gadgets to play time….
 My HuMom and Dad tried everything.

 But one day in November in 2013 the humans decided to adopt some younger punks.
-At first I thought this was unacceptable and voiced my disapproval.
-After much hissing and cursing I decided perhaps I needed to get physical with these youngsters, just to teach them a lesson.
+At first, I thought this was unacceptable and voiced my disapproval.
+After much hissing and cursing, I decided perhaps I needed to get physical with these youngsters, just to teach them a lesson.
 But as time went by, I actually started enjoying these wrestling sessions and would seek out my younger friends for a match.
-After one month of wrestling and being chased up and down the stairs by the punks, I started noticing that I can groom better in my nether regions and I felt rejuvenated.
+After one month of wrestling and being chased up and down the stairs by these rambunctious ‘yoots’, I started noticing that I can groom better in my nether regions and I felt rejuvenated.
 Even my stomach pains subsided and I changed from a grumpy old man to a confident leader of the pack.
-I developed a new-found energy and zest for life.
+I developed new-found energy and zest for life.
 My round gourd-like belly was looking rather slim and I started regaining my youthful lithe shape from my cat showing days.

-Today I am very happy with my shape and my vet says that I am now a good weight and am quite healthy for a soon-to-be 15 year old geriatric cat!
-My advice to you is don’t lose weight too quickly, watch your caloric intake and the key to a youthful and lithe kitty shape is plenty of exercise.
+Today I am very happy with my shape and my vet says that I am now a good weight and am quite healthy for a soon-to-be 15-year-old geriatric cat!
+My advice to you is don’t lose weight too quickly, watch your caloric intake and the key to a youthful and lithe kitty shape is plenty of exercises.